AymanTaylor/soc-lab/README.md

-just an archive of my mini projects
+just an archive of my mini projects related to soc labs